-In 2025, Dakabin State High School will be continuing the partnership with external RTO (Registered Training Organisation), Blue Dog Training (RTO 31193).
-Through this partnership, students will have the opportunity to complete MEM20422 Certificate II in Engineering Pathways.
-This course will be delivered at Dakabin SHS as part of students' normal timetable, using Blue Dog RTO trainers and assessors as well as our school's resources.
-This involves project work, checklists, observations, photographic evidence, practical tests and some written tests graded by Competent or Non-Competent.
+In 2026, Dakabin State High School will offer the MEM20422 Certificate II in Engineering Pathways.
+This course will be delivered at Dakabin SHS as part of students' normal timetable.
+The Certificate course will include project work, checklists, observations, photographic evidence, practical tests and some written tests graded by Competent or Non-Competent.